rvermeulen/codeql-workshop-control-flow-java/README.md

 #### Exercise 6

 First time use of the _successor_ relationship and _reachability_ can result in surprising result.
-The _successor_ relationship relates program elements that can resided in different scopes within a method.
+The _successor_ relationship relates program elements that can reside in different scopes within a method.

-For example, any program element following an `if` statement will be related with one or more statements in the `if` body.
+For example, any program element following an `if` statement will be related to one or more statements in the `if` body.
 Consider the following case:

 ```java